Updated: Oct 26, 2022

 Adoption is the legal process of forming a family between a parent or parents and a child who is not biologically related to them.
 Adoption laws vary by state, and there are many different forms of adoption.
 Adoption can take place between potential parents and an adoption agency, or it can take place between a private citizen and an adoption agency.
-Our prescreened Family Lawyers will know the unique needs of LGBT children and parents.
+Our prescreened California Family Lawyer will know the unique needs of LGBT children and parents.

 Since adoption is finalized, the child's birth parents no longer have any legal rights over him or her.
 Many couples and even singles want to start a family but are unable to conceive or chose not to for a variety of reasons.

 Adoption could be the best option for gay couples who want to start a family.
 Whatever your motivation for wanting to adopt a child, we have the specific Family Lawyer that we can match you with.
 Most adoption and foster care agencies strive to position children in the best possible environment for them, one that will enable them to grow up in a caring environment that will benefit both the child and the parents.
 There are thousands of children in foster care or pending adoption in the United States, and there's no reason you and your partner can't be the ones to adopt them.

 While only married couples could adopt a child in the past, times have changed, and many other couples in relationships can now adopt openly and legally.
 When it comes to encouraging same-sex couples to adopt, whether married or not, California has some of the most progressive rules.
 Regardless of the legal issues, if you suit the "untraditional" position, you can expect to have a more difficult time adopting than if you have a "traditional" marriage with both parents.
 Before continuing, it's also crucial to understand the nuances of adoption laws in other states and countries.
 Some states and countries outright prohibit same-sex couples from adopting, and other prohibitions can raise concerns that could lead to future problems for adoptive parents and children.

 What are the three forms of adoption in California?